itchyfeetleech/linksite2/README.md

   disabling temporal noise for motion-sensitive users or hidden tabs.
 - All CRT toggles live in a single Svelte store, which feeds uniforms for the shaders or CSS custom properties.
 The Debug overlay now surfaces the active render mode and exposes the same controls regardless of backend.
+- A dedicated `CoordSpace` helper keeps CSS, texture, and UV coordinates in sync. html2canvas captures stay unflipped; WebGPU flips UVs in the vertex stage while WebGL2 relies on `UNPACK_FLIP_Y_WEBGL`.
+The Orientation panel in `<CRTPostFX>` previews the matrices, DPR, and flip flags alongside a numbered checkerboard to verify top/bottom/left/right alignment after resizes or DPR changes.

 ## Plugin system